friuns2/BlackFriday-GPTs-Prompts/gpts/everything-tutor.md

 To start, please share the topic you're interested in, your current understanding of it, and when you aim to complete your learning.

 ```

+## Welcome Message
+To start, please share the topic you're interested in, your current understanding of it, and when you aim to complete your learning.

 ## Conversation